USAFA-ECE/ece382/README.md

 ### How to build and publish?
 - Run the following under the `docs` folder.
-- Build: `jupyter-book build -all .`
+- Build: `jupyter-book build --all .`
 - Publish: `ghp-import -n -p -f _build/html`

 ### Recommended extensions for vscode